Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

-You can easily launch extremely fast process streaming apps, you can create Pipelines with FaaS, and a database for Apache Kafka, and not only that we can also, initiate and use for IoT sensors fast transfers.
+You can easily launch extremely fast process streaming apps, you can create Pipelines with FaaS, and a database for Apache Kafka, and not only that we can also, initiate and use IoT sensors fast transfers.

 #### Data-processing